ahmadfarhan1981/linkstash/README.md

 ```

 ## Persistent Data
-Persistent data created by LinkStash is located in two places:
+Persistent data created by LinkStash is located in a few places:
 - MySQL data files are stored in the `linkstash-data` Docker volume.
 - The `./archive` folder contains downloaded assets for offline use.
+- the `./config` folder contains files to track the status of the db migration.

 ## More info
 Visit the [website](http://linkstashapp.com) for the user guide